codepath/android_guides/Push-Messaging.md

 #### Push Invoking Activity

-Normally, Parse will open the default activity that is designated as the main launcher in your `AndroidManifest.xml file`, but you can have Parse trigger a different activity to launch.
-You can change the behavior by implementing the `getActivity()` method and returning the Activity you prefer to launch instead:
+Normally, Parse will open the default activity that is designated as the main launcher in your `AndroidManifest.xml` file, but you can have Parse trigger a different activity to launch.
+You can change the behavior by subclassing `ParshPushBroadcastReceiver and overriding the `getActivity()` method to returning the Activity you prefer to launch instead:

 ```java
 public class YourBroadcastReceiver extends ParsePushBroadcastReceiver {